Bill submitted in Japan to recognize users of donated eggs and sperm as parents

-The ruling coalition and opposition parties on Monday jointly submitted a bill to recognize those who give birth to a baby using donated eggs or sperm as legal parents, a move that could help conclude a decades-old debate in Japan.
+The ruling coalition and opposition parties on Monday jointly submitted a bill to clarify the status of those who give birth to a baby using donated eggs or sperm as legal parents, a move that could help conclude a decades-old debate in Japan.

 The current civil law does not have a provision regarding in vitro fertilization involving a third person, sparking discussions about how to eliminate legal uncertainties with regard to the parentage of such children.